agarwal29796/handwritten-text-recognition/README.md

-# handwritten-text-recognition
+# handwritten text recognition based on neural network
-handwritten text recognition based on neural network view Presentation.pdf
+view report.pdf for detailed explanation of the project